laminas-api-tools/api-tools/asset/README.md

-Apigility Assets
+Laminas API Tools Assets
 ================

-This directory contains build tools and assets for the zf-apigility module.
-CSS in this directory is primarily geared towards projects started with the zf-apigility-skeleton to ensure that they have some reasonable styling and user interface.
+This directory contains build tools and assets for the api-tools module.
+CSS in this directory is primarily geared towards projects started with the api-tools-skeleton to ensure that they have some reasonable styling and user interface.

 Contributing